-The MRA may be used in a limited fashion to support the Congressional Art Competition and App Challenge.
+The MRA may be used in a limited fashion to support The Congressional Art Competition and App Challenge.
 Permissible uses include:

 - 1. The Frank provided the content of such communication is frankable. - 2.
 Advertisements, Member official website and social media communications that are otherwise compliant with Handbook regulations and the Communications Standards Manual. - 3.
 Use of letterhead and official seal of the House by the Member office provided such letterhead and seal are not used for solicitations. - 4.
-Expenses related to framing the winning artwork ONLY when a Member determines in his or her discretion that a hardship case is demonstrated. - 5.
-Cost of shipping the winning artwork by means other than the Frank.
-A Member may not mail an entry under the Frank but can use the MRA to pay for postage. - 6.
-Insurance expenses for the artwork are not reimbursable except for shipping insurance. - 7.
-Food and beverage expenses that are otherwise compliant with Handbook regulations.
+Food and beverage expenses that are otherwise compliant with Handbook regulations. - 5.
+Rental of rooms, chairs, and audio systems that are otherwise compliant with Handbook regulations. - 6.
+Items for recognition of public service and acts of public distinction that are otherwise compliant with Handbook regulations. - 7.
+Mileage.